nhjiejan/hadoop_admin/hadoop_admin.md

 --

-What must you do if you are running a Hadoop cluster with a single NameNode and six DataNodes, and you wish to change the configuration of all DataNodes.
+### What must you do if you are running a Hadoop cluster with a single NameNode and six DataNodes, and you wish to change the configuration of all DataNodes.

 Correct Answer:
  	You must restart all six DataNode daemons to apply the changes

 To change the configuration of a DataNode daemon, you must modify the configuration file on the machine on which the daemon is running, and then restart that daemon.
 So to change the configuration of all datanodes, after changing the configuration files you must restart all six of the DataNodes.
 You do not need to restart the NameNode, since its configuration has not changed.

+### You are using HDFS Federation to bring together three clusters configured with HDFS High Availability.
+How many NameNode daemons should be running per namespace?

+Correct Answer:
+Three active NameNodes and three Standby NameNodes

+This item is true regardless of HDFS Federation.
+Using HDFS High Availability, you should configure one Active and one Standby NameNode per namespace volume.
+In this item, having three namespace volumes requires having three Active and three Standby NameNodes.

+Configuring more than two NameNodes per volume has not been tested and could result in corruption of the NameNode metadata.

+### In HDFS, a file is stored with the permissions rw-r--r-- within a directory with the permissions rwxr-xr-x.
+What does this tell you about the file?

+Correct Answer:
+The file cannot be deleted by anyone but the owner

+The permissions show that the file can be read from and written to (appended to or deleted) by the owner, read by anyone in the owner’s group, and read from by anyone else (it is ‘world readable’).
+Because group and world do not have write permissions, they cannot delete the file.

+Note that the file’s contents cannot be modified by the owner (other than to append to the file) because HDFS is a write-once filesystem.
+Once a file has been written, its existing contents cannot be changed.

 ### Test: Planning a Hadoop Cluster